Category - Plant Nutrition

 Every farmer wants to get the maximum returns from his crop, while reducing his fertilizer costs.
 What is the best way to achieve that?

-Crop yield is dependent on many factors, such as soil properties, irrigation, genetics, climate, cultural practices, pest and disease control and fertilizer application.
+Crop yield is dependent on many factors, such as soil properties, irrigation, genetics, climate, cultural practices, pests and disease control and fertilizer application.

 Research shows that fertilizers account for 30 to 50% of the yield.
 This significant contribution explains why many farmers believe that if they apply more fertilizers they would get higher yields.

 The relation between fertilizer application and potential yield is schematically described in the following curve: